 More details on executory foreclosures:

-The executory process occurs when a lender uses a mortgage that includes an “authentic act that imparts a confession of judgment” in which the borrower accepts the obligations under the mortgage.
-This type of foreclosure process moves more quickly and easily, and the ideal timeline is approximately six months.
+The executory process involves the lender using a mortgage that includes an “authentic act that imparts a confession of judgment” in which the borrower accepts the obligations under the mortgage.
 The lender is not required by state law to send any notification to the borrower before beginning the foreclosure process; however, the deed of trust or mortgage may include such a requirement.
 Either way, once the petition is filed, the borrower is served with a demand for the default amount.
 If the borrower does not provide the amount within three days, the court orders a writ of seizure and sale, and the clerk delivers it to the sheriff.
+The sheriff delivers the writ of seizure to the borrower.
+Louisiana foreclosure laws require the notice of seizure to include information about avoiding foreclosure, availability of free housing counseling, and the time, date, and location of the sheriff’s sale.
+The initial sale date cannot be sooner than 60 days from the date that the court signed the foreclosure order.

-The borrower is personally served with the notice of foreclosure sale by the sheriff.
-The notice of sale is also published two times in a newspaper in the parish where the property is located.
+Once the sheriff serves the writ of seizure, they also must publish the notice of sale.
+The sale is a public auction, and the notice of sale must be published at least twice in a newspaper in the parish where the property is located.
 The sheriff conducts the sale, and anyone may bid including the borrower.
 The winning bidder must pay the sale price in cash on the day of the sale, or in some cases, within 30 days of the sale if a 10-percent deposit is made.
 The sheriff then issues a deed to the winning bidder.

 In the event that the sale of the Louisiana foreclosure does not bring in enough money to cover the money owed on the property, the lender can file suit for a deficiency judgment against the former homeowner.
 However, this is only an option if the property was appraised before the sale.
 In order to obtain a deficiency judgment, the lender must:

 1. File a separate suit after the executory foreclosure or